Board of Directors Roster

 Sandra has been active with several organizations and boards, including Behavioral Health Action, UC Davis institutional review board, California State Council on Developmental Disabilities (SCDD).

 Sandra Smith describes herself as a “seasoned disability consumer, parent, and child advocate trainer.”
 She is the parent of 36-year-old Chad, an artist who is autistic and African American.
 “Autism and being a black male can create many civil rights concerns.”
 She is passionate about helping families in need of advocacy, particularly as it related to intellectual developmental disabilities.

-Serving on DRC’s Committee(s) – Executive, Governance, Community Engagement Committee, PAIMI
+Serving on DRC’s Committee(s) – Executive, Governance, Community Engagement (Chair), PAIMI Advisory Council

 Deaka has a B.S in journalism from Cal State Long Beach and received her Master's Degree in Public Administration and two graduate certificates in urban Executive Management and Employer-Employee Relations and Personnel Management.